 - 1. Laying down the standards of independence and a diversified background covering the expertise, skills, experience, gender, etc. of board of directors, and finding, reviewing, and nominating candidates for directors based on such standards. - 2.
 Establishing and developing the organizational structure of the board and each committee, and evaluating the performance of the board, each committee and each director. - 3.
 Establishing and reviewing on a regular basis programs for director continuing education. - 4.
-Establishing and amending on corporate governance guidelines and related regulations of the Company. - ◆ Professional Qualifications and Attendance of Nominating Committee Members - a.
+Establishing and amending on corporate governance guidelines and related regulations of the Company. - Professional Qualifications and Attendance of Nominating Committee Members - a.
 The Nominating Committee has four members. - b.
 The tenure of the 1st session is from June 17, 2022 to June 16, 2025.
-A total of 1 (A) meetings of the Nominating Committee were held in 2022.
+A total of 1 (A) meetings of the Nominating Committee were held in 2023.
 Member attendance was as follows:

-Title Name Experience Professional Qualification and Experience Attendance in Person(B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks Chairman Shiuh-Kao Chiang 1 0 100 06/17/2022 Newly elected Committee Member Shang-Ming Chin Please refer to page 1 0 100 06/17/2022 Newly elected Committee Member Chiu-Feng Lien 11and 12 of this annual report.
-1 0 100 06/17/2022 Newly elected Committee Member Yu-Hui Ning 1 0 100 06/17/2022 Newly elected
+Title Name Experience Professional Qualification and Experience Attendance in Person(B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks Chairman Shiuh-Kao Chiang 2 0 100 Committee Member Shang-Ming Chin Please refer to page 11and 12 of this 2 0 100 Committee Member Chiu-Feng Lien annual report.
+2 0 100 Committee Member Yu-Hui Ning 2 0 100